l31ghj/TripCTRL/README.md

 # TripCTRL – Self-Hosted Travel Planner

-TripCTRL is a self-hosted travel planning platform.
+TripCTRL is a self-hosted travel planning platform inspired by TripIt.

 ## Stack